THOMASELOVE/431-classes-2024/class09/README.md

     - you should review the general tips [posted here](https://github.com/THOMASELOVE/431-labs-2024/blob/main/tips.md) for Labs and Project work.
 2. A [sample plan for Project A](https://rpubs.com/TELOVE/ProjectA-sample-plan-431-2024) is now available.
     - We'll look at **section 10.4** in class, in particular.
 See my note (#71) on Campuswire about this, as well, if you like.
+3. Here is a list of [the 17 elements we'll be reviewing](https://github.com/THOMASELOVE/431-classes-2024/blob/main/projectA/plan_checklist.md) in your Project A Plans.
+    - The bottom of the list (after element Q) includes some general comments about how ACCEPT/REDO decisions will be made, and the impact of those decisions on your grade.
-3. Please don't forget to submit all **three** necessary parts of the Project A Plan to [Canvas](https://canvas.case.edu) by Wednesday at noon.
+4. Please don't forget to submit all **three** necessary parts of the Project A Plan to [Canvas](https://canvas.case.edu) by Wednesday at noon.
     - The three parts are (1) the analytic tibble (.Rds file), (2) your Quarto (.qmd file), and (3) your HTML result of rendering your Quarto file.
     - The resulting HTML document will have 14 sections.
 Be sure they all appear in your Table of Contents, and that the links in that Table of Contents work.
     - If you are working with a partner, **exactly one** of you should submit the materials to [Canvas](https://canvas.case.edu), and the **other partner** should submit a text document (Word or PDF is fine) to Canvas that reads: "My name is [YOUR NAME].
 I am working on Project A with [INSERT FULL NAME OF YOUR PARTNER], and they will submit the materials for the Plan".
 This, too, is due by Wednesday at noon.
+    - Late work (arriving after 1 PM Wednesday) will cost you 3 of the available 20 points in the Project A Plan, assuming we have your Plan before noon Thursday.
+Don't be late, please - it will be a big problem.

 ## Favorite Movies